alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 - It has a test that checks for connectivity to any read/write dependencies:

   - Databases e.g. MongoDB, Postgres, MySQL, Redis
-  - Queueing systems e.g. RabbitMQ
   - File systems e.g. AWS S3
   - Caching systems e.g. Memcached

 > Example: [Travel Advice Publisher](https://github.com/alphagov/travel-advice-publisher) has enough of these tests because it has one to check login with Signon [[1](https://github.com/alphagov/smokey/blob/a60df2cde5c886fa6d54e8cd820d90facca89e8e/features/publishing_tools.feature#L106)] and another to check its `/healthcheck` endpoint for connectivity to Redis and MongoDB [[1](https://github.com/alphagov/smokey/blob/a60df2cde5c886fa6d54e8cd820d90facca89e8e/features/travel_advice_publisher.feature)] [[2](https://github.com/alphagov/travel-advice-publisher/pull/979)].

 > **Services are special.** We cannot make a request to a service, as it has no web interface.
-Instead, we will need infer the service is running indirectly, using metrics sent to Graphite in response to [a regular heartbeat](https://github.com/alphagov/publishing-api/blob/a4a054b768b7c98fcd1448f74fe6e975ab69bb2f/config/schedule.rb#L10).
+Instead, we will update [the deployment script for each service app](https://github.com/alphagov/govuk-app-deployment/blob/efc730f0f101b2e457abc48cbab67982728a8c93/email-alert-service/config/deploy.rb) to check the process is running after the app is restarted.

 ### Security concerns